F5Networks/f5-azure-arm-templates/README.md

 Note that many of the solutions now include the *provisionPublicIP* option.
 This means that the templates deploy without creating or attaching any public IP addresses to the BIG-IP VEs, see the individual README files for more information.
 Standalone and HA production stack templates have been deprecated.

+### Known Issues
+All known issues are on GitHub for better tracking and visibility.
+See issues with a label of **Known Issues** at https://github.com/f5networks/f5-azure-arm-templates/issues.

 ---